gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

     request:
       search_as_roles:
       - kube-access
-    mode:
       kubernetes_resources:
       - kind: 'namespace'
         # Adding support for this field
         name: 'coffee-latte
 ```

-The `kube-access` role will allow user to list and select namespaces starting with `coffee-*` and the `request_mode` will further restrict this to only allow requesting for namespace `coffee-latte`.
+The `kube-access` role will allow user to list and select namespaces starting with `coffee-*` and the `request.kubernetes_resources` will further restrict this to only allow requesting for namespace `coffee-latte`.